Tipser/slate/source/includes/_tipser-script.md

 ## Modular Checkout

+<aside class="notice">To lead the user from product and collection elements to your dedicated checkout page, you need to define the <a href="#custom-urls">checkoutUrl and checkoutConfirmationUrl</a> from the `customUrls` config options.</aside>

 If you need more flexibility, you can use an element with `data-tipser-modular-checkout` attribute.
-Please bear in mind, that to lead the user from product and collection elements to your dedicated checkout page, you need to define the [checkoutUrl and checkoutConfirmationUrl](#custom-urls) from the `customUrls` config options.

 The children of this element will define a set of checkout modules to be displayed.
 For example, a children element with `data-tipser-modular-checkout-cart-products` attribute (nested under the master element with `data-tipser-modular-checkout` attribute) will render the list of items that are being purchased by the user.

 A working example of the checkout view consisting of: items list, delivery address form and the payment form: